Dog fur

 Eco-sustainable thermal-phono insulation material, which can be used both in construction and in product design, derived from canine fibres.

-Twice a year dogs go through moulting, the natural process through which the undercoat is shed, and which allows the fur to renew itself in preparation for the warmer or colder season.
+Twice a year dogs go through moulting, the natural process through which the undercoat is shed and allows the fur to renew itself in preparation for the warmer or colder seasons.

-Annually in Italy, at least 115 million kilos of undercoat would be naturally produced, of which, considering a loss of 20% of the weight after a necessary washing process, 90 million kilos of fibres would become available to be processed.
-Such a quantity would allow to produce a total of 90.000.000 m2 of felt.
+Annually in Italy, at least 115 million kilos of undercoat is naturally produced, of which (considering a loss of 20% of the weight after a necessary washing process) 90 million kilos of fibres could become available to be processed.
+Such a quantity would allow for the production of up to 90.000.000 m2 of felt.

-In the past, before the introduction of intensive livestock farming, dog wool, also known as chiengora, was used in substitution of sheep wool.
+In the past, before the introduction of intensive livestock farming, dog wool, also known as chiengora, was used as a substitute for sheep wool.
 The fibre was used also because of its hypoallergenic properties: the allergen that causes a reaction is produced by a dog’s sebaceous glands, so it’s not on the single strands of fur.
 Hence once the strands have been shed and washed, there is no trace left on the wool.

 Nonetheless, the testing has demonstrated that the product possesses some high-performing thermal characteristics.
 Thermal conductivity λ= 0,035 W/mK, higher than average (λ= 0,043 W/mK of traditional types of insulation - λ= 0,045 W/mK of recycled types of insulation).
 Acoustically the material possesses great sound-absorbing capacities between 800Hz and 4000Hz, reaching a peak at 3150Hz.
 Sound absorption coefficient α= 0,94.

-Wolfwall allows to breathe new life in a wasted resource, as well as promotes a correct eco-sustainable approach to upcycling, integrating itself into the tight relations between technology, enterprise and consumers as a potential green-oriented competitor.
+Wolfwall breaths new life into a wasted resource, as well as promotes an eco-sustainable approach to upcycling, integrating itself into the tight relations between technology, enterprise and consumers as a potential green-oriented competitor.

 The processing of these fibres involves the use of the same machinery as for the common felt: the fur is washed, dried, carded and needle punched.